jyleong/GameVesters/README.md

 - Other users' currency is hidden because it is sensitive information.

 ## 1.5 Follow other users
-- You can follow other users to see how they are doing and learn their trading behavior.
+- Follow other users to see how they are doing and learn their trading behavior.
 - To follow a user, go to Users page and search for a particular user or select one from the list.
-- Click on the user name and that will bring you to their public profile page.
+- Click on the user name and that will load their public profile page.
 - Click the big blue 'Follow' button to follow them.

 # 2. Stock